 • Distance learning where students refer to their learner guide and complete the assessment workbook in their own time in their workplace.

-• Four recorded lessons covering unit theory and tutorials covering unit assessment ‘how to’ information.
+• Recorded lessons covering unit theory and tutorials covering unit assessment ‘how to’ information.

 • Fortnightly trainer-led study support sessions.

 • Assessment activities completed in your own time.

 • Independent learning activities.

 Recognition of Prior Learning (RPL) is a suitable pathway if you can provide evidence that you have all the skills, knowledge and experience for this unit.
 You must check your eligibility for this pathway prior to enrolment.